 - Lectures (face-to-face in the classroom): theoretical background and basic examples will be taught. - Seminars (face-to-face in the classroom): seminars where practical exercises will be discussed among students, guided by the instructor.
-These activities require previous preparation by the student.
-In some seminars, you will be asked to turn in one of the preparation exercises solved (individually or by pairs). - Individual quizzes during the last half an hour of the seminar. - Team work in the 4 practical cases carried out during lectures (see calendar).
-It is required to bring a laptop per team for the last 3 cases.
+These activities require previous preparation by the student. - Individual quizzes during the last half an hour of the seminar.
+Only quizzes from students attending their seminar subgroup will be graded. - Team work in the 3 practical cases carried out during lectures (see calendar).
+It is required to bring a laptop per team for the last 2 cases.
 You can obtain additional points to raise your final grade (up to 5%). - Independent work outside the classroom, individual or in teams.